Limit available spots for registrations

 How to set a maximum number of spots available

-Check the box "Always display the actual number of spots available to the public on the auto-generated portal and event pages" if you would like to share this information publicly with your audience.
-Otherwise, the system will display the message "Hurry, limited spots left" when there is a small percentage of spots left based on what the maximum limit is set to.
+STEP 4: Check the box "Always display the actual number of spots available to the public on the auto-generated portal and event pages" if you would like to share this information publicly with your audience.
+Otherwise, the system will display the message "Hurry, limited spots left" when a small percentage of spots are left based on the maximum limit set.
+STEP 5: When finished with this configuration, Save & Exit.

-Note: When you limit the number of spots for an event, you may also wish to use the waiting list feature in case you get any cancellations or wish to gauge the interest of your audience for this event.
+NOTE — When you limit the number of spots for an event, you may also wish to use the waiting list feature in case you get any cancellations or wish to gauge the interest of your audience for this event.
+New registrations will not be accepted if there are already registrations on the waiting list.

 How limited spots are displayed to the public